 Hippy Hop Attack IPA

-I’ll admit that I was a doubter.
-After participating in numerous homebrewing efforts over the years I learned that it isn’t easy, there’s a lot that can go wrong, and especially considering our lack of refined equipment I thought our … Continue reading
+I'll admit that I was a doubter.
+After participating in numerous homebrewing efforts over the years I learned that it isn't easy, there's a lot that can go wrong, and especially considering our lack of refined equipment I thought our first effort might not be that awesome.
+I was wrong.
+So very wrong...
+To read …

 Coconut-Rolled Cashew Honey Cacao Balls